 - In the case-management applications, when there is a hit in an alert that contains aliases, misused identities and/or links, a window pops up highlighting the presence of this relevant information.
 This notification effectively addresses one of the most common problems among the query solutions in the different Member States: the difficulty of making this information visible to the end user.
 [Hungary, 2019] - The SIRENE workflow system automatically checks all incoming messages from all international channels (including also SIRENE forms), against pre-defined keywords.

 Personal data included in the forms is automatically checked against the connected databases.
 Positive results from such screening are marked as 'hot hits' to indicate that those forms should be handled as a priority.
 Thanks to this solution, the SIRENE Bureau can effectively manage incoming requests without any backlog.
+[Liechtenstein, 2021]

-[Liechtenstein, 2021] - The workflow system contains many useful functionalities, including the possibility of direct messaging with the end users and vice-versa, shortcuts buttons for the most-used functions.
-[Ireland, 2021] - Incoming A and M forms (used to exchange information on European arrest warrants and extradition requests, and on miscellaneous supplementary information when no procedure is laid down, respectively) on persons are processed automatically in the SIRENE case management system, which automatically transfers the incoming forms on alerts related to terrorism to the Danish Security and Intelligence Service.
+- Incoming A and M forms (used to exchange information on European arrest warrants and extradition requests, and on miscellaneous supplementary information when no procedure is laid down, respectively) on persons are processed automatically in the SIRENE case management system, which automatically transfers the incoming forms on alerts related to terrorism to the Danish Security and Intelligence Service.
 [Denmark, 2022] - The SIRENE forms created by officers are pre-filled with alert data and have predefined texts available that can be added just with one click.
 The predefined texts are tailored for each form and type of alert.
 [Slovakia, 2019] - The SIRENE case management system is a single IT application that handles all messages in a highly automated way: incoming SIRENE forms are registered automatically to existing cases and assigned to the competent case officer; incoming A forms are processed automatically and checked against the national databases based on keywords.
 This process allows for all incoming A forms relate to these key words to be automatically sent once per day in a batch to the relevant departments and units.
 The A forms are assigned to an operator for manual handling only in case of a match.
 The dedicated national hit-forms are automatically sent from a preview window in the Schengen Information System alert by the end-users from the Police browser/registers and received in the ILO's incoming messages mailbox, and then converted into SIRENE hit-reporting forms.
 These processes significantly facilitate the performance of the tasks of the SIRENE Bureau and support the timely effectiveness of the exchange of supplementary information and forms.
 [Lithuania, 2023]